mmexvr/corporate-ui-docs/README.md

 <h2>License</h2>
-<p>The Scania brand identity and the interaction patterns found in this repository are not available on an open source basis.
-Although we have great freedom to make improvements and new components, some changes to interaction patterns and use of colours etc may not be approved.</p>
+<p>The Scania brand identity items like the Scania Sans font faces, the Scania Logotypes and logo symbol are copyrighted to Scania CV AB.
+All other interaction patterns and components found in this repository are available on an open source basis.
+Although you'll have great freedom to make improvements and new components to this repository, some changes to interaction patterns and use of colours etc may not be approved.</p>